Long Background Hides the Actual Task

 CONTEXT: <pruned context here>

-The model reads “Draft a 200-word launch email” before anything else and frames everything after as input to that task.
+The model reads “Draft a 200-word launch email” first and frames everything after it as input to that task, not as a topic to describe.

 Step 2: Use section labels